Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 | FALSE        | 3.97           |

-## The average time spent on each platform by homeowners vs non-homeowners
+## The average time spent on each platform by homeowners vs. non-homeowners

 [In]